ANDERSON, John C. family courtesy Bob Homer

 George BETTIS, Artie BETTIS and James BETTIS

-Sara BETTIS, Elva BETTIS, Alta BROWN and daughter, Geraldine
+Sara BETTIS, Elva BETTIS, Alta BROWN and

 Clarence Elmer BETTIS Group Photo